 PURPOSE:

 The purpose of this activity is to familiarize you with the proper method for walking down a system to: verify that the system is properly aligned and maintained and supporting operating, abnormal and emergency procedures, provide acceptable guidance to use the system.
-This activity can also be used to verify that contingency equipment and procedures that have been developed in response to the 9-11 and Fukushima events the requirements outlined in the applicable NRC requirements.
+This activity can also be used to verify that contingency equipment and procedures that have been developed in response to the 9-11 and Fukushima events can meet the requirements outlined in the applicable NRC requirements.
 This verification is one means of ascertaining that a system can perform its intended accident mitigation functions.

 COMPETENCY AREA: INSPECTION